 These Clementine French Macarons are a lovely way to enjoy winter’s cutest citrus fruit.
 With a choice of two different fillings—buttercream or jelly—they offer an incredibly aromatic, juicy flavor in a tiny package.
 This recipe includes a variety of resources to help you successfully make macarons, including a full French Macaron video masterclass!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 FIRST TIME MAKING FRENCH MACARONS?

 If this is your first time making macarons, prep, read, and watch before you start: Macarons are finicky to make, but if you set aside enough time so that you won’t be rushed, you can do it.
 I have a variety of resources available for you:

-If choosing Clementine Jelly filling: hop to the recipe and follow the instructions to make it.
+If you choose the Clementine Jelly filling: Hop to the recipe and follow the instructions to make it.
 If using store-bought marmalade, skip to making the clementine macaron shells.

 In the bowl of a food processor, add the powdered sugar, almond flour, and clementine zest, and process until the mixture is thoroughly incorporated, 30 seconds to a minute.
 Sift the mixture through a fine-mesh strainer to make sure no lumps or bigger bits of almonds or zest are left.

 In the bowl of a stand mixer fitted with the whisk attachment, or in a large stainless steel mixing bowl if using a hand mixer, whisk the egg whites on medium/high speed until frothy.
 Add a tablespoon of the granulated sugar, continue whisking at medium-low speed, then add the remaining sugar slowly.
 Increase the speed medium-high and whisk until the egg whites are bright white and create stiff peaks.
 At low speed, mix in 5 drops orange and 2 drops yellow gel food coloring (or more, to taste).